The programmes will train youth to build on Mexico’s high potential for Positive Peace.

 The programme focuses on practical and measurable investments in peace that can be implemented locally and foster resilient communities that are better able to manage conflict.

 Participants will be equipped to carry out local action projects tackling issues of conflict dynamics, based on one of more of IEP’s eight pillars of Positive Peace.

-Mexico is ranked 140 out of 163 countries in the latest Global Peace Index (GPI), making it the least peaceful country in the Central American and Caribbean region.
+Mexico is ranked 140 out of 163 countries in the 2018 Global Peace Index (GPI), making it the least peaceful country in the Central American and Caribbean region.

 Despite worsening homicide rates, high levels of organised crime, gun violence and corruption, a firm foundation of Positive Peace has been established in Mexico, which provides a hopeful path forward.